home-assistant/addons/ssh/DOCS.md

 You can access the web terminal by clicking the "Open Web UI" button on this add-on's Info tab.
 If you set the "Show in sidebar" setting (found on the same Info tab) to "on", a shortcut is added to the sidebar allowing you to access the web terminal quickly.

+To copy text from the Web UI:
+1. Hold down the SHIFT key.
+2. Select the text you want to copy using your mouse.
+3. On releasing the left mouse button, the text gets copied to your system clipboard.

+To paste text into the Web UI:
+1. Press SHIFT + INSERT.

 ### SSH Server Connection

 Remote SSH access from the network is disabled by default (See Network below).
 To connect using an SSH client, such as PuTTY or Linux terminal, you need to supply additional configuration for this add-on.
 To enable SSH connectivity, you need to: